How to Lower Your Electric Bill with These Simple Home Energy Saving Tips

 Saving water

-• Take shorter showers.
-Also save money and water by showering instead of bathing.
+• Save money and water by showering instead of bathing.

-• Turn off water when brushing your teeth or shaving.
+• Turn off the water when brushing your teeth or shaving.

 • Use a nozzle to shut off or adjust your hose when outdoors.